 | Total | EUR 952.71 | EUR 1,228.27 | EUR 1,900.82 | +99.5% |

-Costs have practically doubled in the quarter: From EUR 952.71 (Oct) to EUR 1,900.82 (Dec).
-This is no coincidence, but the result of more intensive usage, more complex tasks, and new tools.
-Claude models (via Cursor) are the biggest cost driver – primarily Opus 4.5, supplemented by Sonnet and the Composer1 LLM.
+Costs have effectively doubled over the quarter, from EUR 952.71 (Oct) to EUR 1,900.82 (Dec).
+This is no accident: it's the result of heavier usage, more complex tasks and new tools.
+Claude models (via Cursor) are the biggest cost driver, mainly Opus 4.5, topped up with Sonnet and the Composer1 LLM.

 How Do AI Costs Arise?
 Understanding Token Mechanics

 Before we can optimise, we need to understand where the money goes.
-AI costs are generated by three factors:
+Three factors drive AI costs:

 How AI costs arise: Input → Processing → Output